 From Vacation Destinations to War Zones

 After working in-house for the Belgian company, I took a similar role for a nonprofit organization based in Washington, D.C.
 They also needed me to build their anti-fraud program from scratch, but they operated in 22 countries that were either actively at war or were recent post-conflict countries.
-It was an exciting project for me because this kind of comprehensive fraud management program had never even been attempted in that sector before anywhere in the world.
+It was an exciting project for me because that kind of comprehensive fraud management program had never before been attempted in that sector anywhere in the world.
 I embraced the challenge.

 Starting My Own Firm and Going Back to School, Again

 After completing the project in war zones, I decided to focus on my own consulting firm full-time.
 We provide international litigation support, primarily for attorneys, and anti-fraud consultation for organizations.
 We also offer anti-fraud training at a variety of levels, either within an organization by conducting live training, or via seminars, conference keynotes, or through online self-study courses.

 I also decided to go back to school again.
 When I researched master's degrees, I found only five that focused on fraud or financial crimes.
 Four of the programs were MBAs with only four fraud-focused courses, and they were designed to prepare students for the Certified Fraud Examiner (CFE) exam.
 This didn't appeal to me, because I was already a CFE and heavily involved with the ACFE as the president of my local chapter.

 But then I found Utica College's Financial Crime program and saw that every single class had something to do with financial crimes.
 This was much more in line with what I needed as an experienced practitioner in the field.